Mexico

 Mexico is Germany’s main trading partner in Latin America, while Germany is Mexico’s most important trading partner within the European Union.
 Both countries share a strong bilateral relationship and a common vision that goes beyond trade and sustainable development.

-Mexico has emerged as a key player in Latin America’s digital transformation, driving public policies and strategic partnerships that position the country as an important technological partner.
-It has taken on a leadership role in regional forums such as the Pacific Alliance, the Economic Commission for Latin America and the Caribbean (CEPAL), and the Latin American and Caribbean Space Agency (ALCE), promoting the strategic use of digital technologies for economic and social development.
-At the national level, the Mexican government has adopted a cross-cutting vision of digital transformation, recognising it as a driver for economic development, social inclusion, and improved public services.
-Initiatives such as the creation of the Digital Transformation and Telecommunications Agency (ATDT) in 2024 reflect this commitment.
+Mexico has emerged as a key player in Latin America’s digital transformation: It has taken on a leadership role in regional forums, such as the Pacific Alliance and the Economic Commission for Latin America and the Caribbean (CEPAL), promoting the strategic use of digital technologies for economic and social development.
+At the national level, the Mexican government has adopted a cross-cutting vision of digital transformation, recognising it as a driver for economic development, social inclusion and improved public services.
+Initiatives such as the creation of the Digital Transformation and Telecommunications Agency (ATDT) in 2025 reflect this commitment.

-The 2024 work plan focuses on three key areas of cooperation: 1) Digital inclusion 2) Digital policy and 3) Emerging technologies.
-Within these areas, activities include the digital transformation of micro, small and medium-sized enterprises (MSMEs), data policy, internet governance, the use and application of 5G networks, Artificial Intelligence (AI), digital policy on data centers, and smart mobility, among other relevant topics.
+Within these areas, topics include the digital transformation of micro, small and medium-sized enterprises (MSMEs), data policy, internet governance, the use and application of 5G networks, artificial intelligence (AI), digital policy on data centers and smart mobility.

-Currently, through the Mexican Ministry of Economy (SE), the Digital Transformation and Telecommunications Agency (ATTDT), and BMDS, both countries are engaging in bilateral dialogues to promote stronger cooperation in digitalization, and information and communication technologies.
-This strategic relationship not only deepens bilateral ties but contributes significantly to addressing shared global challenges through common goals.
+The Mexican Ministry of Economy (SE), the Digital Transformation and Telecommunications Agency (ATDT) and BMDS regularly meet with stakeholders from business, academia and civil society to exchange on digital policy issues.
+This strategic relationship not only deepens bilateral ties but contributes significantly to addressing shared global challenges.

 Find out more about activities within the Mexican-German Digital Dialogue here!